Quantum thermal transistors: Operation characteristics in steady state versus transient regimes: A quantum transistor in transient regime

 The nature of the amplification factor for different times with the $GHZ$ state as the initial state in the time evolution is illustrated in Fig. \ref{fig:ghz}.
 As is evident from the plots, for times satisfying $0.1 \leq t \leq 0.3$, the amplification factor is more than that of the steady region QTT, but only for $T_{B}<0.8$.
+We remember that time is used in this paper in the unit of \(\delta\), so that \(t/\delta\) has the unit of time.
 If we further increase time, the amplification factor steadily decreases to a very small value; at $t \approx 0.8$, the transistor is not working at all, after which the amplification factor increases again; it decreases once more and coincides with the steady state when $t \approx 6$, after which it remains the same.
-Thus, we can have a good transient QTT with better efficiency than the steady state QTT but for a reduced range of $T_{B}$ .
-Another paradigmatic genuine three-party entangled three-qubit entangled state is the $W$ state \cite{ekhane-W1, W} (see also \cite{ekhane-W2}),
+Thus we can have a good transient QTT with better efficiency than the steady state QTT but for a reduced range of $T_{B}$ .